 What Should I Do If My Facebook Photo Gets Stolen?

-If your own picture unintentionally pops up somewhere you didn’t intent it to be, the first step is to ask the person who published it to delete it.
+Assuming that you’ve already taken our advice about how to protect images and your picture still pops up somewhere you didn’t intent it to be, the first step is to ask the person who published it to delete it.
 When doing so, the best practice is to establish a clear deadline for the deletion.
 Another option is to contact the operator of the platform and report the infringement, with the goal of forcing the person who published the photo to delete it.

 At Copytrack you can submit social media cases manually – but only if your image has been used commercially.
 You can find out more information about how this works here.